xurble/jquery-emoji-chooser/README.md

 ## Notes ##

-jQuery Emoji Picker is disabled for mobile devices, which already support the emoji keyboard.
+jQuery Emoji Chooser is disabled for mobile devices, which already support the emoji keyboard.

 ## Attribution ##

-The jQuery Emoji Picker would not be here without the CSS and image data generated from Wemoji:
+The jQuery Emoji Chooser would not be here without the CSS and image data generated from Wemoji:
 [https://github.com/wedgies/wemoji](https://github.com/wedgies/wemoji)

 Apple Emoji: Copyright (C) Apple Inc. - OS X 10.10.3